datopian/flowershow/site/content/docs/basic-config.md

 # Basic configurations

 Flowershow aims to provide you with just enough configurations to get you started right away.
-However, you may want to set some custom things like wesite title, navigation links in the navbar or google analytics key.
+However, you may want to set some custom things like website title, navigation links in the navbar, or google analytics key.

-For this purpose, you should create a `confing.js` file in your content direcotry.
-Now you can overwrite deafult settings (that can be found in `[my-flowershow-project]/config/siteConfig.js`) and extend them.
+For this purpose, you should create a `confing.js` file in your content directory.
+Now you can overwrite default settings (that can be found in `[my-flowershow-project]/config/siteConfig.js`) and extend them.

 ## `config.js`